-You're viewing documentation for a previous version of this software.
-Switch to the latest stable version.
+You are viewing documentation for a previous version of this software.

 9. Write your first subscription

-In this section, you will use to get notified whenever someone books a flight 🚀!
+In this section, you will use subscriptions to get notified whenever someone books a flight 🚀!
 Subscriptions allow you to be notified in real time whenever an event happens on your server.
 The fullstack backend supports subscriptions based on WebSockets.

 Write your subscription